Let’s roll up our sleeves for Gwinnett!

 Vaccines help people protect themselves from preventable diseases.
 The way vaccines works are by creating an imitation of the actual infection, which will allow the body to learn how to create immunity.
 So if a person were to be exposed to a certain illness, their body will already have immunity against that disease or virus, thanks to the vaccine.
 For more information on how vaccines work, click on the link.

-Why do some vaccines need multiple doses?
+Why do some vaccines need multiple doses like a booster shot?

 Just like a vaccine booster, a second or third dose of a vaccine establishes a firmer hold of the body’s ability to protect itself against a disease or virus.
 However, some vaccines weaken over time, causing the need for another dosage.